Santa Maria sopra Minerva: College of Saint Thomas

 The late 16th century saw the studium at Santa Maria sopra Minerva undergo transformation.
 Thomas Aquinas, who had been canonized in 1323 by Pope John XXII, was proclaimed the fifth Latin Doctor of the Church by Pius V in 1567.
-To honor this great doctor, in 1577 the Spanish Dominican Msgr.
-Juan Solano, O.P., former bishop of Cusco, Peru, generously funded the reorganization of the studium at the convent of Santa Maria sopra Minerva on the model of the College of St. Gregory at Valladolid in his native Spain.
-The result of Solano's initiative, which underwent structural change shortly before Solano's death in 1580, was the College of Saint Thomas (Collegium Divi Thomae) at Santa Maria sopra Minerva, the future Pontifical University of Saint Thomas Aquinas (Angelicum).
-The college occupied several existing convent structures and new construction was required.
+In his honor, in 1577 the Spanish Dominican Msgr.
+Juan Solano, O.P., former bishop of Cusco, Peru, funded the reorganization of the studium at the convent of Santa Maria sopra Minerva on the model of the College of St. Gregory at Valladolid in his native Spain.
+The result of Solano's initiative, which underwent structural change shortly before Solano's death in 1580, was the College of Saint Thomas (Collegium Divi Thomae) at Santa Maria sopra Minerva.
+The college occupied several existing convent structures, and new construction was required.
 At that time the convent underwent considerable reconstruction to accommodate the college and the cloister was redesigned so that side chapels could be added to the church's northern flank.
 A detail from the Nolli Map of 1748 gives some idea of the disposition of buildings when the Minerva convent housed the College of St. Thomas.

 Offices of the Inquisition

 On 14 September 1628, by papal decree, the convent of Minerva was designated as the seat of the Congregation of the Holy Office.
 It thus became the place where the tribunal of the Roman Inquisition set up by Paul III in 1542 held the Secret Congregation meetings during which the sentences were read out.
 It was in a room of the Minerva Convent on 22 June 1633 that the father of modern astronomy Galileo Galilei, after being tried for heresy, abjured his scientific theses, i.e. those of the Copernican theory.

 In the late 18th and early 19th century the suppression of religious orders hampered the mission of the Order and the College of St. Thomas.
-During the French occupation of Rome from 1797 to 1814 the College declined and even briefly closed its doors from 1810 to 1815.
+During the French occupation of Rome from 1797 to 1814 the college declined and even briefly closed its doors from 1810 to 1815.
 The Order gained control of the convent once again in 1815, only for it to be expropriated by the Italian government in 1870.

 In 1873 the Collegium Divi Thomæ de Urbe was forced to leave the Minerva for good, eventually being relocated at the convent of Saints Dominic and Sixtus in 1932 and being transformed into the Pontifical University of Saint Thomas Aquinas, Angelicum in 1963.

 The Dominicans eventually were allowed to return to the Minerva and part of the convent.